Usage

 Notice how these instructions are different from the tool function descriptions.
 These instructions are general rules that the agent should follow.
 At times, these instructions may refer to specific tools, but in general, the agent should be able to decide for itself what tools it should call.
 This is what makes agents very powerful and makes our job as coders much simpler.

 The update_func is an optional Callable function that can serve a variety of purposes for your assistant.
 It is a callback function that is managed by the agent, and it will be called anytime the agent is updated, such as when calling a tool, or when receiving a response from a tool.
-For our example, we will use it to log the actions of our agent so users can see the steps the agent is taking as it answers their questions:

 from vectara_agentic.agent import AgentStatusType